1jour1vin

 Bettane & Desseauve

-A Corbin that builds in power with satiny smoothness and energy in the tannins and a finish of great distinction, marked by floral nuances very typical of Pomerol.
+A Corbin that builds in intensity, with a silky texture and energetic tannins, and a finish of great distinction, marked by floral notes very typical of Pomerol.

 About the estate:

-Anabelle Cruse-Bardinet, who comes from one of Bordeaux's leading wine families, now has a firm grip on her Corbin terroir, where she produces 13 hectares of wines typical of this area, closer in texture to Pomerol than to Saint-Émilion Côte.
-Added to this is a particular finesse born of improved mastery of the aging process, thanks to the new winery, which has been in use since the 2016 vintage.
-Remarkable value for money.
+Anabelle Cruse-Bardinet, a member of one of Bordeaux’s leading wine-producing families, now has a firm grip on her Corbin estate, where she produces wines typical of the region on 13 hectares—wines whose texture is closer to that of Pomerol than to the Saint-Émilion de Côte.
+Added to this is a distinctive finesse resulting from improved control over the aging process, made possible starting with the 2016 vintage thanks to the new winery.
+Remarkable value for the price.

 Decanter